Komeran/avina/README.md

 A Discord Bot which I use for my own Guild (as in Discord server, not some Game Guild) Invite Avina to your server: https://discordapp.com/oauth2/authorize?client_id=382288187990736916&scope=bot

+## Administrative stuff
+Avina is intended to be a bot for a wide variety of tasks to improve users' Discord experience on your server.
+However, the administrative commands are primarily intended to help you as an admin manage your users, roles and whatnot.
+Enjoy!

+### Commands
+Here is a list of the commands that are already implemented.

+* `!apply` command to apply for a role on a server.
+For this to work, it's important to put tags infront of roles, that users should be able to assume.
+The command's tag parameter is case insensitive and must not include the tag brackets [].
+Note that this doesn't work for roles with the Administrator permission, as I highly advise, never to give a bot Administrator rights!
+Not even your own bots! :D

+  Usage example: `!apply gA` -> Saves a registration for the role with the tag [GA], if the user does not already have that role.
+* `!approve` command to apply all roles one ore several users applied for them.
+Always check, what roles the users applied for before using this command!

+  Usage example: `!approve @AwesomeGuy @ThatDudeEveryoneTalksAbout` -> This will apply all the roles the users applied for to them and update their tags (WIP).
+* `!disapprove` command to delete all role applications of one or several users.

+  Usage example: `!disapprove @AwesomeGuy @ThatDudeEveryoneTalksAbout` -> Currently this doesn't update the users' tags.
+* `!save` command for saving the current data.
+Saved data will be loaded on (re-)start of the bot.

+  Usage: `!save`

 ## D&D
 Yes, I use this bot for my D&D 5e Campaigns.